 Queues can be rather long to get onto the ferry (the ticket for which was included in our bus ticket package)so get there first thing if you can.
 It is definitely worth it and I would do this trip next time I am in NY for a third time!
 The views of the NY skyline are amazing.

 The Rockefeller centre is the largest privately owned complex in the world and consists of 19 buildings none of which own unfortunately.
 There are restaurants and gardens and shops and of course the observation deck which is spread over three floors (67th to 70th!) the Top of the Rock!
 Make sure you book this at least the day before as it gets very busy particularly at sunset for obvious reasons!

-Its huge!
-And well worth a visit for a bit of peace from the city.
-Its a great place to visit on a Sunday morning – wander around and enjoy the greenery!
+Central Park is huge.
+It is well worth a visit for a bit of peace from the madness and noise of the city.
+Its a great place to visit on a Sunday morning.
+Wander around and enjoy the greenery and all the fitness mad New Yorkers on their daily run.
 A visit to Strawberry Fields, which was created by Yoko Ono in memory of John Lennon, is also a must.

 GRAND CENTRAL TERMINAL

 Grand Central opened in 1913 is a beautiful train station.
 Wth over 250,000 people a day commuting through the station it remains an important landmark in NY history.
 There are loads of restaurants to visit below the station including the famous oyster bar.
 I have had to stop myself randomly buying a train ticket and running off around the USA twice now.
 Meet friends at the clock on the Main Concourse – its a New York tradition.